Sequential parameter estimation for the calibration of complex models

 Logical.
 Should a numerically differentiated Hessian matrix be returned?
 Currently not implemented.

-The number of replicates for the evaluation of fn
+The number of replicates for the evaluation of

 Logical.
 Use parallel computation numerical of gradient?